-However, the Gun Control Act of 1968, which is essentially the firearms regulation law of the U.S., doesn’t consider pellet guns as firearms.
-According to the law, a weapon is a firearm if it fulfils two criteria.
+However, the Gun Control Act of 1968, essentially the U.S.’s firearms regulation law, doesn’t consider pellet guns as firearms.
+According to the law, a weapon is a firearm if it fulfills two criteria.
 Firstly, it will expel a projectile through an explosive action.
 Secondly, the gun’s frame and receiver should be a powder gun.

-As pellet guns use compressed air to expel a projectile and their frames are different from powder guns, they don’t fall into the same hazard category as typical firearms under Federal law.
-However, their damage potential is still very much recognized by the state laws and thus regulated accordingly.
+As pellet guns use compressed air to expel a projectile and their frames differ from powder guns, they don’t fall into the same hazard category as typical firearms under Federal law.
+However, their damage potential is still very much recognized by state laws and thus regulated accordingly.

 Discussing Gun Safety With Children

 When applying general rules, using air guns and even paintball guns for a young person, particularly a young adult, is a very enticing, fun activity.
 This backyard practice may be a wonderful method to learn about hunting or to join an online forum community for like-minded gun enthusiasts, or it may serve as a training field for the Olympics or the military, or it may even serve as a training ground for local law enforcement.

 Despite the strict regulations and the law enforcers’ best efforts, children are still primarily at risk of gun-related accidents.
 From school shootings to normal curiosity, a child’s worst-case scenario can be at the wrong end of the barrel at any time and place.
 So, the best measure is to educate them about gun safety as best as possible.